 When making coconut oil mayonnaise, it's best to use another oil as well.
 Avocado, olive, or MCT oil are the best choices.

-But when it comes to making deviled eggs, you can do without the mayonnaise.
-Just give try my spicy keto deviled eggs without may and you'll be sold.
+But, when it comes to making deviled eggs, you can do without the mayonnaise.
+Just give my spicy keto deviled eggs without mayo a try and you'll be sold!

 Spicy Keto Deviled Eggs without Mayo

 - 3 strips no sugar bacon cooked and chopped (divided)